U10 Soccer Drills

 Pass and Move Gates

 Scatter 8-10 cone gates (2 yards wide) across a 30x30 yard area.
-Pairs pass through as many gates as possible in 2 minutes.
-The ball must travel through the gate to count.
-This forces players to scan for open gates, communicate with their partner, and move into space after passing.
+Pairs pass through as many gates as possible in 2 minutes; the ball must travel through a gate to count.
 Add a second pair competing in the same grid to increase difficulty.

 Shooting at U10 is about building the habit of striking with the laces (for power) and the inside of the foot (for placement).
-Most 10-year-olds default to toe-poking the ball.
-These drills create enough repetition that proper technique becomes automatic.
+Most 10-year-olds default to toe-poking the ball, so these drills create enough repetition that proper technique becomes automatic.
+Both work best with goals 3-4 yards wide and no goalkeeper; add a keeper only when players can consistently hit the target from 12-15 yards.
+When tryout season arrives, the same shooting technique becomes one of the skills coaches evaluate, and our soccer tryout evaluation form includes rating rubrics for shooting alongside dribbling, passing, and game awareness.

 Set up 3 stations around the penalty area: left side, center, and right side.
-A server at each station plays a pass, and the shooter finishes with 1-2 touches.
-Players rotate through all three stations, getting shots from different angles.
-Quick rotation keeps reps high and wait time low.
+A server at each station plays a pass and the shooter finishes with 1-2 touches.
+Players rotate through all three stations so shots come from different angles, and quick rotation keeps reps high.

 World Cup Finishing

 Each player picks a country name.
-Coach serves balls into the box from the wing.
-First player to score 3 goals wins their "World Cup."
-The competitive format gets players moving aggressively toward the ball instead of waiting for it to come to them.
-If you have more than 10 players, split into two groups with separate goals.
+The coach serves balls into the box from the wing and players compete to finish.
+With more than 10 players, split into two groups with separate goals.

 4v4 No Goalkeepers

-Two small goals (3-4 yards wide) on a 30x25 yard pitch.
+Two small goals (3-4 yards wide) on a 30x25 yard pitch, no goalkeepers.
 Every player attacks and defends.
-Coach freezes play once or twice per game to highlight one concept: "Where is the open space?" or "Who could you pass to here?"
-Keep coaching points to one idea per freeze.
-This is the single most effective game format for U10 development because every player touches the ball frequently and makes real decisions every few seconds.
+Freeze play once or twice per game to highlight one concept, such as where the open space is or who a player could pass to.

 3v3 Line Soccer

 Each team defends a 15-yard end line instead of a goal.
 You score by dribbling across the opponent's line with the ball under control.
-This format teaches width and depth because the whole end line is the target, not a single point.
-Players quickly learn to spread out and find space instead of clustering around the ball.
+Because the whole end line is the target, players learn to spread out and find space rather than cluster around the ball.

 Numbers Game

 Two teams sit behind opposite end lines.
-Coach calls a number (1, 2, or 3).
-That many players from each team sprint onto the field and play until someone scores or the ball goes out.
-Creates random 1v1, 2v2, and 3v3 situations with high intensity and quick transitions.
-Players stay engaged even while sitting because they never know when their number is called.
+The coach calls a number (1, 2, or 3) and that many players from each team sprint onto the field, playing until someone scores or the ball goes out.
+Players stay engaged because they never know when their number is called.

 Most U10 coaches avoid teaching positions because 10-year-olds cluster around the ball regardless of what you tell them.
 Positioning drills work best when they use the game itself to show players why spreading out helps, rather than placing cones and hoping players stay on them.